ni/nimble/docs/nimble-spright-requirements-adr.md

 prevention versus detection, and the efficacy of automated versus manual processes compared to the cost of automation.
 -->
-- Nimble code owners review any new code in Nimble and any new directories added in the Spright packages (before new ownership is established), so they will ensure components go where they should.
+- Nimble code owners review any new code or specs in the Nimble repo, so they will ensure components:
-- It will be up to Spright code owners (i.e. component developers) to enforce component requirements like unit tests, Storybook tests, and Storybook docs.
+    - go where they should (i.e. Nimble vs Spright)
-- It will be up to Spright code owners to enforce conformance to the repo's lint rules (i.e. do not disable or suppress), naming conventions, structure, and other patterns.
+    - meet the requirements for the package they are in